SathyaBhat/sathyasays.com/content/posts/2010-01-05-archlinux-install-setup-guide-part-1-the-actual-install.md

 Arch comes with a fairly comprehensive install guide &#8211; check it at @ https://wiki.archlinux.org/index.php/Official\_Arch\_Linux\_Install\_Guide

-Or if you&#8217;re stuck without an Internet connection, the install guide is available on the CD, just hit Alt-F6 to spawn a new terminal, and type
+Or if you're stuck without an Internet connection, the install guide is available on the CD, just hit Alt-F6 to spawn a new terminal, and type

 <pre>less /arch/docs/official_installation_guide_en</pre>